-Dr. Adam J. Waldman at the Orlando Health Heart Institute Cardiology Group diagnosed Schaus’ AFib immediately and placed him on the anticoagulant, warfarin.
+Dr. Adam J. Waldman at the Orlando Health Heart & Vascular Institute diagnosed Schaus’ AFib immediately and placed him on the anticoagulant, warfarin.
 With time, however, the blood-thinning therapy became ineffective for him.

 Concerned about his “ticker,” the active septuagenarian curtailed his busy lifestyle and hobby of collecting signature hats from every city he visited.
 “I was scared to death.
 Your heart keeps your motor running,” says Schaus.

 “I just didn’t see how I could travel with this AFib situation,” he says.